10 Best Places To See Giraffe On Safari

-If its views of Kilimanjaro you want then you have stay in the Chyulu Hills.
-A wide variety of wildlife can be found in this area but due to the low number of tourists, the game is shyer than other areas.
-You may need to work a little harder than you would in the Masai Mara, but you might be able to see gerenuk, hyena, bat eared foxes, lion, huge elephant, jackal, wild dog and large numbers of zebra, wildebeest, Masai giraffe and other antelope in wonderful privacy and absolutely stunning scenery.
+If it is views of Kilimanjaro you want then you have to stay in the Chyulu Hills.
+A wide variety of wildlife can be found in this area but due to low rainfall it is a little sparser than in other regions.
+It may take a little longer to find them than in the Masai Mara, but you might see gerenuk, hyena, bat eared foxes, lion, huge old tusker elephant, jackal, wild dog and large numbers of zebra, wildebeest, Masai giraffe and other antelope in wonderful privacy and absolutely stunning scenery.

 Stay at Ol Donyo Lodge where each of the ten guest suites has its own rooftop sundowner or ‘star bed’ to enjoy the dramatic views over the plains and Mount Kilimanjaro.
 There are two family cottages which have space for four and their own pool.
-Enjoy beautiful walks and horse rides, as well as day and night game drives and mountain biking.
+Enjoy beautiful walks as well as day and night wildlife drives, fantastic horse riding, and and mountain biking.
 Another great option for the more adventurous is to camp out on the plains under the stars.

-Known by the Masai as the ‘Endless Plains’ the Serengeti is filled with grazing species, including giraffe, topi, kongoni, impala and Grant’s gazelle, alongside huge herds of buffalo and massing crowds of elephant.
+Known by the Masai as the ‘endless plains’ the Serengeti is filled with grazing species, including giraffe, topi, hartebeest, impala and Grant’s gazelle, alongside huge herds of buffalo and plenty of elephant.
 All these herbivores provide a rich and varied diet for predators and in the Serengeti you get them all.
 There are lion aplenty, leopard and cheetah as well as smaller species such as serval cat.
 Unusually, all three species of African jackal are found here, along with spotted hyena.
-There are aardvark and also aardwolf, a rare and spectacular species which dines on the endless termite mounds dotted across the Serengeti.
+There are aardvark and also aardwolf, a rare and delightful species which dines on the endless termite mounds dotted across the Serengeti.

 Stay at Singita Explore Camp, a private mobile camp located in the Singita Grumeti Reserve.
 Designed to offer guests a true wilderness experience in complete luxury, there are no set camp sites; rather location is selected for the very best wildlife viewing and scenery for the time of year.